SRC STAFF and BOARD OF DIRECTORS

 "Running...best decision so far."

 Regin is a visual artist, educator, and arts administrator who also founded and directs a community bookbinding organization, North Branch Projects.
-He is the artistic director of the artist residency program, Ragdale, and teaches part-time at the School of the Art Institute of Chicago.
+He is the artistic director at Ragdale, an artist residency program in Lake Forest, IL, and teaches part-time at the School of the Art Institute of Chicago.
 He has worked with high school students mostly as a drawing instructor, but spent several summers training and running with them as well.
 He considers running to be directly related to his ongoing art research, and produces work about the human condition.
 Regin considers training to be just like any creative endeavor, and he writes about art and athleticism in an ongoing essay series called Best of Seven.

 SRC participating in the annual Half Marathon relay hosted by the November Project